rtiangha/Lemonade/README.md

   What is Lemonade?
   </h1>

-**Lemonade is an open source and experimental emulator that emulates the functionality of a Nintendo 3ds system on operating systems such as Windows, Linux and Android.**
+**Lemonade is an open source and experimental emulator, that emulates the functionality of a Nintendo 3DS system on operating systems such as Windows, Linux and Android.**

-It was started after the _base_, a previous Nintendo 3ds emulator, was discontinued.
+It was started after the _base_, a previous Nintendo 3DS emulator, was discontinued.
 The Lemonade Project was created to continue the work of _base_, fixing its issues and improving its performance and compatibility.

 <h1 align="center">
   How to download Lemonade?